Yanis-Ada/antique-shop-front/README.md

 ## Project Overview

-This frontend application provides an intuitive interface for the furniture marketplace with support for three user roles:
+This frontend application provides an interface for the furniture marketplace with support for three user roles:

-- **Sellers**: User-friendly interface to register, manage profiles, and list furniture for sale
+- **Sellers**: Register, manage profiles, and list furniture for sale
-- **Administrators**: Dashboard to validate/reject listings and manage marketplace content
+- **Administrators**: Validate/reject listings and manage marketplace content
-- **Consumers**: Browse approved listings, manage shopping cart, and complete purchases
+- **Consumers**: Browse approved listings

 ## Getting Started